Secret Key Generation over Noisy Channels with Correlated Sources: Abstract

 \section{Abstract}

 This paper investigates the problem of secret key generation over a wiretap channel when the terminals observe correlated sources.
-These sources may or may not be independent of the main channel and the users overhear them before the transmission takes place.
-A novel achievable scheme for the case of independent sources is proposed, and it is shown to be optimal under certain less noisy conditions.
-This result improves upon the existing literature where the more stringent condition of degradedness was needed.
-For the situation where the sources are correlated with the main channel, a second achievable scheme based on joint source-channel coding is introduced, for which special cases of binary and Gaussian channels are studied.
-Some optimality results are derived, however, these are much less general than for the first setup.
+These sources are independent of the main channel and the users overhear them before the transmission takes place.
+A novel achievable scheme is proposed, and its optimality is shown under certain less-noisy conditions.
+This result improves upon the existing literature where the more stringent condition of degradedness is required.
+Furthermore, numerical evaluation of the proposed scheme and previously reported results for a binary model are presented; a comparison of the numerical bounds provides insights on the benefit of the novel scheme.